janidesh/system-optimizer-final-/README.md

 Bash
 python Optimizer.py
 🤖 Acknowledgments
 This application was built entirely from scratch to provide a powerful, modern, and sleek system optimization tool.
-Its development and pristine object-oriented architecture were heavily assisted by cutting-edge AI technologies, including:

-Gemma Models

-Ollama

-LM Studio

 📝 License
 This project is licensed under the MIT License.